johnridesabike/acutis/docs/introduction.md

   acutis [options] [template] [...templates]

 Options:
   --data        The path to a JSON data file.
 Default: stdin.
   --output      The path to write the output.
 Default: stdout.
   --version     Show the version number and exit.
+  --printast    Print the template's untyped AST form and exit.
+  --printtypes  Print the template's type interface and exit.
+  --printopt    Print the template's optimized form and exit.
   -help         Display this list of options
   --help        Display this list of options
 ```